 Hybrid mixers combine the tumbling action of paddle mixers with the rolling pattern of ribbon mixers to create a double-reversing mixing effect.
 This increases the energy being transferred into the product.
 Hybrid agitators are a good fit for materials that tend to build up in the center of the mixer, as the combined mixing action promotes even product levels within the trough.

 Fluidizing Paddle Agitators

 Fluidizing Paddle Mixers provide sophisticated, dual-directional mixing action with multiple paddles.
-Fluidized mixing, through a combination of inward and outward motions, offers careful handling of delicate materials.
+Fluidized mixing, through a combination of inward and outward motions.
 Fluidized paddle mixing technology is an excellent choice for bakery blends, nutraceuticals, detergent powders, and more.